CookieError/httpweb/README.md

 httpweb.py
 ============

->httpweb.py is a small script that tests the speed of a http request and response with diffenet user-agents.
+>httpweb.py is a small script that tests the speed of a http request and response with different user-agents.
 The use gives the script two paths, one to a list of website addresses to test and the other a list of user-agents to uses.

 How to use
 ===========